christophercrary/conference-eurogp-2023/README.md

 - Ensure that some Conda package management system (e.g., [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) is installed on the relevant machine.
-- Download the latest software release from GitHub.
+- Download the latest software release from GitHub, available [here](https://github.com/christophercrary/conference-eurogp-2023/releases).
 Ignore the `data.tar.gz` file for now.

 Upon extracting the source code, set up the relevant Conda environment and tools by executing the following within